This post may contain affiliate links. Please read my disclosure policy.

-A quick, super-tasty chicken and broccoli stir-fry with green broccoli florets and tender chicken in a spicy sesame sauce.
+A quick, super-tasty chicken and broccoli stir-fry with green broccoli florets and tender chicken in a spicy sesame sauce with sriracha and garlic.

 Every bite is full of savory chunks of chicken and bright green broccoli florets, coated in a garlic and sesame sauce.

-If you’re looking for an easy chicken stir-fry for a busy weeknight dinner, I highly recommend you try this quick recipe.
+If you’re looking for an easy chicken stir-fry for a busy weeknight dinner, try this quick and tasty recipe.

 - Green onions

-The gently spicy sauce for this dish is a mixture of soy or tamari sauce, mirin, chicken broth, sesame oil, sugar or honey and cornstarch.
+- Soy sauce or tamari: The gently spicy sauce for this dish is a mixture of soy (or tamari sauce) that provides the salty umami base.